-Look at almost any DIY blog and you'll find a post about transforming an old piece of furniture with chalk paint.
-Do you know why it's so popular?
-Because it's awesome!
+Look at almost any DIY blog and you’ll find a post about transforming an old piece of furniture with chalk paint.
+Do you know why it’s so popular?
+Because it’s awesome!
 In a world full of waste, it feels so nice to find a way to modify an outdated piece of furniture, creating something new and beautiful.
-Chalk paint has a way of breathing new life into something old.
-I definitely gave my kitchen table new life!
-Read on to learn all the steps for this kitchen table makeover using chalk paint!

 My Kitchen Table Makeover / Labor of Love

 My in-laws got this pretty, oak kitchen table for my husband and me as a wedding gift almost 15 years ago.
 After two kids and everyday daily living, it was beat up and needed some love.
-I researched lots of potential options and quickly knew chalk paint would be part of the solution.

-Get more ideas for furniture makeovers here.
+Get more ideas for furniture makeovers and paint projects here.

 As much as I loved the table, the color no longer matched anything in my home.
 Plus, the old stain was not holding up well any longer.
-Here is a close up image of the original finish.

 My family was not thrilled with the process required to re-do this kitchen table and chairs.
 My house was in disarray for about a week during this chalk paint table makeover.

-Fortunately, they are all used to my "diy projects" and go about their life while I do my thing.
-In the end, everyone is typically happy with the outcome.
+Fortunately, they are all used to my “diy projects” and go about their life while I do my thing.

 TRY THIS OUTDOOR DIY: How to Hang Outdoor String Lights